Lark sparrow: Diet and behaviour

 They forage on the ground or in low bushes.
 They mainly eat seeds, but insects, including grasshoppers, are also eaten in the breeding season.
 They form flocks on migration or in winter.
+When an occupied nest is approached by a predator, adult female lark sparrows are known to exhibit a distraction display.

 Breeding

 The breeding habitat is a variety of open habitats including grasslands and cultivation.
 Lark sparrows nest on the ground, laying three to six eggs in a grass cup nest sheltered by a clump of grass or other vegetation.
 The eggs are white with black scrawling.
+Lark sparrows are occasional victims of brood parasitism by the brown-headed cowbird.

 Call

 The song is two clear notes followed by a mixture of buzzes and trills.
 The flight call is a thin sit.